stephenslab/ash/README.md

 If you have problems (more than likely!) you might like to try each of these steps in turn, by sequentially typing `make output`, `make analysis` and `make paper`.

+# If things go wrong

+- If things go wrong in making the output files, try looking at the `.Rout` files created in  the appropriate output subdirectory (`output/dsc-shrink/`, `output/dsc-znull` or `output/dsc-robust`) to see what went wrong.

+- If things go wrong in making the anlaysis files, try looking at the `.hmtl` files produced to see what went wrong.

 # Directory Structure